Protopsephurus: Description

-The species is known from numerous specimens ranging up to about 80 cm long.
-The snout is shorter than that in any other known paddlefish, and is more sturgeon-like.
+The species is known from numerous specimens ranging up to about 77 cm long.
+The rostrum is shorter than that in any other known paddlefish, and is more sturgeon-like.
 The morphology of the skull roof is also more archaic than any other paddlefish.
 The axial skeleton is poorly ossified.
 Like other extinct polyodontids, it also has tiny non-interlocking scales approximately 1 mm in diameter called denticles that cover the trunk, which bear a fringe of spikes.